Sina-Mohammadi/CropSupervision/README.md

-# SupervisionMatters
+# CropSupervision
-Implementation of "Supervision Matters —– Improve Crop Type Segmentation by Effectively Supervising Deep Neural Networks"
+Implementation of "Improvement in Crop Type Segmentation by Effectively Supervising Deep Neural Networks"

 # The code and data will be released as soon as the manuscript is published...